Community » Board of Trustees

 Katy is a life-long Quaker (since the age of 5).
 She grew up mainly in Ohio and Pennsylvania.
 She graduated from Olney Friends School, a 9th-12th grade Quaker boarding school in Barnesville, OH.
 She is a member of the State College Friends Meeting, spending many years on the Religious Education Committee.
 She also was the Meetinghouse scheduler for many years and was a member of the Care & Concerns and Buildings & Grounds Committees.
 She works at Tait Farm Foods, is married with three children and four grandchildren.
 Her happy place is anywhere she can weave, knit or sew.

 MardiMardi’s connection with the Friends School began in 1991, when her oldest son, Paul, started kindergarten.
 His younger brothers, Ellis and Michell, joined him two and five years later.
 During part of that time, Mardi was a teacher at the Friends School, teaching 2nd and 3rd grade for three years.
 After the Friends School, Mardi taught in the State College Area School District for 27 years in a variety of settings.
 She was a grade-level teacher, a learning enrichment teacher and, most recently, an elementary librarian.
-Mardi looks forward to being on the Board and reconnecting with the Friends School.

 Paul

 RobinRobin is a Friends School "lifer," having attended the school kindergarten through 8th grade.
 She graduated from SCFS in 2004 and then from Westtown School in 2008.
 After a gap year working with adults with disabilities in Yorkshire, England, Robin came back home to State College and graduated from Penn State University in 2013 with a BS in psychology.
 She now works in pulmonary and sleep medicine at Geisinger Lewistown Hospital.
-Robin lives in Boalsburg with her husband and their 3-year old son, Elliot, and two beloved cats.
+Robin lives in Boalsburg with her husband and their 4-year old son, Elliot, and two beloved cats.